espressif/esp-adf/docs/en/api-reference/audio-processing/audio_sonic.rst

 Application Example
 -------------------

-Implementation of this API is demonstrated in the following example:
+Implementation of this API is demonstrated in :example:`audio_processing/pipeline_sonic` example.

-* :example:`filter/pipeline_sonic`

 API Reference